Hollis, New Hampshire: Education

 There are four schools in Hollis, two of which are part of the Hollis/Brookline Cooperative School District.
 Hollis Primary School serves kindergarten through third grade, and Hollis Upper Elementary School serves grades four through six.
 Hollis/Brookline Middle School serves seventh and eighth grade and Hollis/Brookline High School serves grades nine through twelve.
+Seventh grade is the first year that Hollis and Brookline students attend the same school.
+From then on, the student body is a combination of students from both neighboring towns.
+In past years, the graduating class was made up of about 100 students from each town, resulting in 200 students total.
 For many years, the current primary school was known as Hollis Elementary School and served kindergarten through grade six.

-The current Middle School (known as Hollis/Brookline Junior High School until 2001) was formerly Hollis/Brookline High School but proved far too small for the number of students attending.
+The current middle school (known as Hollis/Brookline Junior High School until 2001) was formerly Hollis/Brookline High School but became too small for the number of students attending.
 A new building was built and became the Hollis/Brookline Junior High School.
 However, the three buildings were still insufficient, and a new high school was opened in 1998.
-The former high school became the current middle school, the former middle school became Hollis Upper Elementary, and the former Hollis Elementary became Hollis Primary.
-Recently, with the finishing of the newly constructed Montessori building, a new method of education has opened with the school.
+The former high school became the current middle school, the former middle school became Hollis Upper Elementary School, and the former Hollis Elementary became Hollis Primary.

 The historic Farley Building (formerly known as simply the "White Building") is the original Hollis High School built in 1877 and continued to be used as a school building through the 2005–2006 school year.
 During this last year for the Farley Building, it contained classrooms for English, social studies, art, French, and Spanish.
-The Town of Hollis acquired the Farley Building from the Hollis School District in August, 2007.
+The Town of Hollis acquired the Farley Building from the Hollis School District in August 2007.